-More and more psychotherapists are offering sessions remotely.
+More and more psychotherapists and psychotherapeutic counsellors are offering sessions remotely.
 You might find this an appealing option if it fits in better with your schedule or remote therapy may be your only option for seeing some therapists.
 You also have a wider choice of therapists to work with when you’re not restricted by location.

 Whatever the reason, you can feel confident that you will access high quality psychotherapy working with a UKCP-registered psychotherapist by phone or video call.

 Just like in-person psychotherapy, remote therapy offers a non-judgmental, safe, and confidential space for you to reflect on any emotional difficulties with a trained therapist.
 That might include grief, anxiety, relationship difficulties, addiction or something else.

 The remote sessions would most likely work in the same way as in-person ones.
 Some psychotherapists and psychotherapeutic counsellors do work differently when working with someone remotely, for example offering shorter or more frequent sessions.
 Whether in-person or remote, you will have the opportunity to explore issues or concerns you want to work on with your therapist.